-The Clipper Ferry is quick to travel between Victoria, B.C. and Seattle.
+The Clipper Ferry is quick to travel between Victoria, B.C. and Seattle, Washington.
 In 2011, I took the Clipper from Victoria to Seattle which took a little over 2.5 hours compared to 4 hours by train.
 In this part of the world with so much water, ferries are the most direct way to travel from point to point.
-You pay a little but more but not much.
-For the train it cost $88 and the boat was a little over $100.
-A number of people already had their tickets but I purchased mine that day of, just minutes before the boat arrived.
+You pay a little bit but not much.
+A number of people already had their tickets but I purchased mine that day, just minutes before the boat arrived.
 The cost of the ticket goes down a little bit if you are able to plan and book in advance.

-On board is a small cafe serving small meals, snacks and drinks.
-There is also crew members walking around taking orders too.
-The meals are things like sandwiches, salads, and cheese and crackers.
+On board is a small cafe serving small meals, snacks, and drinks.
+There are also crew members walking around taking orders too.
+The meals are things like sandwiches, salads, cheese, and crackers.
 Beer and wine were available but do not believe mixed drinks were offered.
 Also on the board is a wheelchair accessible restroom.
-It’s actually not marked as being wheelchair accessible but it’s a uni-sex bathroom that has an infant changing table, which usually means it’s wide enough for a stroller and more importantly a wheelchair.
+It’s actually not marked as being wheelchair accessible but it’s a unisex bathroom that has an infant changing table, which usually means it’s wide enough for a stroller and more importantly a wheelchair.